-Snow date: Saturday, February 10, 2018
+Snow date: Saturday, February 4, 2023

-Make-up: Tuesday, February 13, 2018 (by approval only)
+Make-up: Tuesday, February 14, 2023 (by approval only)

-STEP Regional Application Evaluation
+STEP A Regional Application Evaluation

 A regional committee composed of members from each participating school division will evaluate all applications.
 All categories are scored by experienced and trained teams of evaluators.
-A profile including a composite score from assessment results will be created for each applicant.
+A profile including a composite score from evaluation results will be created for each applicant.
+Evaluation criteria include: